04 Aug My Spouse Is Hiding Assets From Me: What Can I Do? The Duty Of Disclosure In Family Law

 2. Inspection of documents:

-If discovery of a document is made by your spouse, or a document is referred to in a Financial Statement or affidavit of your spouse, you can by upon giving notice to your spouse’s lawyer require your spouse to make the document available for inspection and produce the document, and to make copies of the document.
+If discovery of a document is made by your spouse, or a document is referred to in a Financial Statement or affidavit of your spouse, you can by upon giving notice to your spouse’s, family law lawyers Adelaide require your spouse to make the document available for inspection and produce the document, and to make copies of the document.

 3. Discovery on oath: